 Masters Thesis Presentations.
-During the second year in the graduate program, the entire second year class will make oral presentations of their proposed thesis research to the faculty and other students.
-These presentations will occur on a Monday in early fall, and students will be cleared of all other responsibilities so that they are free to attend these presentations.
+The timing for masters thesis presentations was modified for the 2020-2021 academic year and the procedures will be adapted for a virtual setting to adjust to the COVID19 pandemic.
+First year students will present their proposed thesis research to the other first year students, clinical faculty, and other interested parties.
+These presentations will be recorded and shared with the subsequent year's incoming class.
 It is the responsibility of the research advisor to help the student prepare for this presentation.
-The goals of these presentations are: (1) to provide students experience with making an oral research presentation in a comfortable, noncompetitive environment, (2) to provide constructive feedback on the proposed project (which might be used to finalize one's proposal), (3) to expose first year students to samples of thesis research and prompt them to think about their own research project, (4) to give greater exposure within the program to the variety of research projects that are conducted each year, (5) to involve second year students in thinking critically about the research of their fellow classmates, and (6) to encourage and support the timely completion of a thesis proposal.
+The goals of these presentations are: (1) to provide students experience with making an oral research presentation in a comfortable, noncompetitive environment, (2) to provide constructive feedback on the proposed project (which might be used to finalize one's proposal), (3) to expose first year students to samples of thesis research and prompt them to think about their own research project, (4) to give greater exposure within the program to the variety of research projects that are conducted each year, (5) to involve first year students in thinking critically about the research of their fellow classmates, and (6) to encourage and support the timely completion of a thesis proposal.
 These presentations serve to unite the clinical program around its research agenda.
 Because many students' Master's theses are related to faculty projects, it is likely that everyone will be further exposed to ongoing faculty research as well.